ethannguyen128/github-contribution-log/README.md

 - [x ] Test case 1: With Vulconus equipped and the config checkbox unchecked, Condition:HaveAvatarOfFire is unset and the +2000 Armour while you do not have Avatar of Fire line is active (Armour >= 2000).
 - [ x] Test case 2: Permanent keystone source: Equipping an item with the bare Avatar of Fire line (as Xoph's Blood grants) sets Condition:HaveAvatarOfFire and drops the conditional armour by exactly 2000.
-- [ x] Test case 3No config-path regression: Verified in code that Vulconus never grants the keystone permanently on its own, so the checkbox behavior (temporary buff) is unchanged.
+- [ x] Test case 3: No config-path regression: Verified in code that Vulconus never grants the keystone permanently on its own, so the checkbox behavior (temporary buff) is unchanged.

 ### Integration Tests